On utility maximization under convex portfolio constraints: Proofs

-\end{lemma} \begin{proof} To simplify the notation, we assume that $y=1$ - the general case is completely analogous.
-Let $\DD$ denote the set of all (Radon-Nikodym derivatives of) regular parts of the elements in $S$, and let $\MM\subseteq\DD$ denote the set of all (Radon-Nikodym derivatives of) elements of $S\cap\lone$.
+\end{lemma} \begin{pf} To simplify the notation, we assume that $y=1$---the general case is completely analogous.
+Let $\DD$ denote the set of all (Radon--Nikodym derivatives of) regular parts of the elements in $S$, and let $\MM\subseteq\DD$ denote the set of all (Radon--Nikodym derivatives of) elements of $S\cap\lone$.
 Since the passage to the regular part does not increase the total mass, $\DD$ is clearly bounded in $\lone$.

-The statement will follow from Lemma \ref{lab:KraSch}, once its assumptions are verified: {(1)} The set $S$ is a weak-$\ast$ closed (and therefore compact) subset of $\sbap$, and $\VV$ is lower semicontinuous, so there exists $\hQ\in\sbap$ at which the infimum on the left-hand-side expression of \eqref{equ:infs-equal} is achieved.
-It follows from the representation (\ref{equ:V-reg}) that $\hh\in\argmin_{h\in\DD} \EE[V(h)]$, where $\hh:=\tRN{\hQ^r}{\PP}$.
+The statement will follow from Lemma~\ref{labKraSch}, once its assumptions are verified: (1) The set $S$ is a weak-$\ast$ closed (and therefore compact) subset of $\sbap$, and $\VV$ is lower semicontinuous, so there exists $\hQ\in\sbap$ at which the infimum on the left-hand side expression of (\ref{equinfs-equal}) is achieved.
+It follows from representation (\ref{equV-reg}) that ${\hat{h}}\in\argmin_{h\in\DD} \EE[V(h)]$, where ${\hat {h}}:=\frac{d\hQ^r}{d\PP}$.